ManasseTegGbegnohou/projetImmoAWS/README.md

 # projetImmoAWS (Work In Progress)

-## Repository contenant le `Dockerfile`, le `docker-compose.yaml` et tous les composants nécessaires pour **déployer l'application sur AWS EC2**.
+## Repository containing the `Dockerfile`, `compose.yaml`, and all necessary components to **deploy the application on AWS EC2**.

 ---

-## Description du projet
+## Project Description

-J'ai voulu me challenger personnellement en remodélisant un projet scolaire afin qu’il soit **compatible avec les instances EC2 d’AWS**.
+I wanted to challenge myself by reworking a school project to make it **compatible with AWS EC2 instances**.

-Le projet original avait pour objectif de créer une application web développée avec **React**, connectée à une base de données **SQL** à l’aide d’un backend **Java**, permettant aux utilisateurs de consulter et de naviguer à travers différentes pages web et maisons affichées.
+The original project aimed to create a web application built with **React**, connected to a **SQL** database via a **Java** backend.
+It allows users to browse and view various web pages and listed houses.
-L'objectif principal était de démontrer la capacité à construire une application fonctionnelle en suivant les principes du *Minimum Viable Product* (MVP).
+The main objective was to demonstrate the ability to build a functional application by following *Minimum Viable Product* (MVP) principles.

 ---

-### Les fonctionnalités principales incluent :
+### Main features include:
-- Navigation des maisons listées sous forme de galerie
+- Browse listed houses in a gallery view
-- Navigation des maisons listées sur une carte
+- Browse listed houses on a map
-- Consultation des détails d’une maison
+- View detailed information about a house
-- Création d’un compte / Connexion à un compte
+- Create an account / Log into an account
-- Ajout de maisons aux favoris
+- Add houses to favorites
-- Navigation dans les maisons favorites
+- Browse favorite houses

 ---

-### Librairies utilisées :
+### Libraries used:
 - **Bootstrap** v5.0.2
-- **@types/react-router-dom** : `npm i @types/react-router-dom`
+- **@types/react-router-dom**: `npm i @types/react-router-dom`
-- **Axios** : `npm i axios`
+- **Axios**: `npm i axios`
 - **React**
 - **Vite**
 - *Etc.*

 ---

-> ⚠️ Ce dépôt est en cours de développement.
-Le déploiement sur AWS est en phase de test.
+> ⚠️ This repository is a work in progress.
+AWS deployment is currently in the testing phase.